top of page

 The AAA Grading System

-Another widely used methodology for grading gemstones in the jewelry business is the AAA grading system, especially for colorful gemstones.
-This method grades gemstones according to their color, clarity, and cut, with each grade denoting a different quality level.
+The AAA grading system is a prominent and trusted methodology in the jewelry industry, particularly for evaluating colorful gemstones.
+This system assesses gemstones based on their color, clarity, and cut, with each grade representing a distinct quality level.

-The lowest grade of gemstone is D, which represents stones that are either damaged or of such poor quality that they are not suitable for use in jewelry.
+D is the lowest grade, indicating gemstones that are either damaged or of such poor quality that they are unsuitable for jewelry use.

 Other Grading Systems Gemewizard Grading System